read more

 Notes from Namibia - 13-7-2020

-In addition, several women make washable and reusable mouth and nose masks for 1€ and thus have a small income.
+In addition, several women make washable and reusable mouth and nose protection masks for €1 and thus have a small income.

-For around €8,000 we were able to finance and distribute 1,500 masks and around 200 large food packages in Omaruru, Okombahe and the surrounding area over the last three months.
-In addition, the three soup kitchens in Okombahe and Omaruru are also fully paid for.
-Pastors in need were also able to receive a little financial support.
+For approximately €8,000, we were able to finance and distribute 1,500 masks and approximately 200 large food packages in Omaruru, Okombahe, and the surrounding area over the past three months.
+In addition, the three soup kitchens in Okombahe and Omaruru are fully funded.
+We were also able to provide some financial support to pastors in need.

 Greetings from Okombahe to the kindergarten in Pfedelbach-Heuberg